intrd/nozzlr/README.md

 # Nozzlr v1.0

-Nozzlr is a multithread bruteforcer, trully modular and script-friendly. <**Author**: intrd@dann.com.br - http://github.com/intrd/nozzlr>
+Nozzlr is a multithread bruteforcer, trully modular and script-friendly - **Author**: intrd@dann.com.br - http://github.com/intrd/nozzlr

 The other bruteforce tools are amazing, but the hardcoded parameters make it painful to script over complex tasks.
 Nozzlr comes to solve this problem.
 All your task parameters/engine is